grigorijk/katacoda-test-1/cnb-labs/lab-03/4-Mocking-with-sinon.md

             })
             it('Should calculate correct shipping for id: 2 ', async function () {
                 let shipping = await shippingCtrl.getItemShipping({ id: 2, type: 'standard' })
-                expect(shipping).toBe(0.7)
+                expect(shipping).toBe(1)
             })
         })
     </pre>

-   `sinon.stub` method takes object to work on, and method name to mock. `callsFake` takes a function, which is a replacement of the original one.
+   `sinon.stub` method takes object to work on and method name to mock. `callsFake` takes a function, which is a replacement of the original one.
-   Our mock implementation returns `Promise` object and resolves it after 50 milliseconds with the value of `0.5`.
-The test now passes, since it gets required data from product service, and returns expected result for regular shipping type
+   Our mock implementation returns `Promise` object and resolves it after 50 milliseconds with the value of `0.5` or `1`.

+   The tests `jest tests --watch`{{execute}} now pass because they get required data from product service and return expected result for regular shipping type